 Designed as a college completion and success strategy, the Next Steps AmeriCorps Program will engage 60 students in part-time AmeriCorps service during the 2021-2022 school year, its eighth year of operation.

 Who: The Next Steps AmeriCorps Program is for rising sophomores and juniors who are graduates of high-poverty school districts such as the School District of Philadelphia.

 What: The Next Steps AmeriCorps Program engages college students in community service, mentoring, supportive workshops, and leadership development.
 Participants, known as Corps Members, will do 300 hours of community service in the course of one year.
 Corps members can choose any kind of regular service placement and will also mentor two incoming first-year students as part of their service.
 Hours spent in training and leadership development also count toward the 300 hours.
 Corps members will receive a stipend during the year through Federal Work-Study and will also receive an Education Award of $1342.86 upon completion of the 300 hours.

-When: This year’s program will begin August 20, 2019 and end August 19, 2020.
+When: Next year’s program will begin August 20, 2021 and end August 19, 2022.
 All of the required 300 hours need to be done during that time frame.

 Where: Only in Pennsylvania.
 Participating campuses currently include: